 There are several remote working arrangements offered in any industry.
 Remote employees can work temporarily or permanently, partially or full-time.

-Depending on their locations, a remote employee’s salary may also be larger or cheaper than your in-house employees.
+Depending on their locations, a remote employee’s salary may also be higher or cheaper than your in-house employees.

 Remote teams during the pandemic